Welcome to the UW-Whitewater IEI!

 - Field trips and assignments get students out of the classroom and into the community.
 These experiences help IEI students understand American culture.

-- Academic advisers assist bridge students with selecting university courses and becoming university students.
+- Academic advisors assist bridge students with selecting university courses and becoming university students.

 The UW-Whitewater IEI prepares students with English skills and real-world thinking and cultural skills that employers around the world want and need from their employees.